Preserve Biodiversity

 biodiversity

 The TOK Group uses the ozone-depleting chlorofluorocarbons CFC-11 and CFC-12 as coolants in refrigerators and freezers.
 The entire Group is working to reduce the use of these substances and to switch to alternative substances and green coolants (non-CFC).
-The revised Act on the Rational Use and Proper Management of Fluorocarbons mandates regular inspections and the reporting of any leakage; therefore, TOK is updating its environmental system for the proper management, filling, and disposal of CFCs.
-As a result of these appropriate actions, the leakage volume stood at approx. 172 t-CO2e in 2023.
-TOK will continue group-wide inspections and to periodically replace fire extinguishers that use ozone-depleting substances with the aim of further strengthening management to prevent any CFC leakage.
+In Japan, the revised Act on the Rational Use and Proper Management of Fluorocarbons mandates regular inspections and the reporting of any leakage; therefore, TOK is updating its environmental system for the proper management, filling, and disposal of CFCs.
+As a result of these appropriate actions, the leakage volume stood at approx. 302 t-CO2e in 2024.
+TOK will continue group-wide inspections and will periodically replace fire extinguishers that use ozonedepleting substances with the aim of further strengthening management to prevent any CFC leakage.

 Comply with PRTR Law